Skip to content

 David Radley found that the new ideas and practical Quantity Surveyor skills that his interns brought to the company were a key benefit of taking part in the Graduate Internship Scheme.
 So much so, one of the graduates has continued in employment at Structural Investment Services beyond the internship period.

-Final preparations are underway for the 2024 edition of the Graduate Internship Scheme.
-If you would like to register your interest in taking part, or alternative ways to connect with NTU student and graduate talent, please get in touch with the team via grad.internship@ntu.ac.uk.
+If you have any questions, or would like to find out more about alternative ways to connect with NTU student and graduate talent, please get in touch with the team via grad.internship@ntu.ac.uk.